h80h/a_lil_kami/README.md

 check this open source full onchain game if interested in: https://github.com/Asphodel-OS/kamigotchi

-for now i only know how to copy data from browser console, so this project can't show the latest minted kamigotchi nft any time, but i will try to update once a day, i love kamigotchi world ♡
+for now i only want to make it a static site, and it will update in 30min if there're new kami ♡